-Peanutty-Caramel Popcorn is one of those small treasure in life and a sweet indulgence that conjures thoughts of parties, game day or movie night.
+I think caramel popcorn is one of those small sweet indulgences that conjures thoughts of parties, game day or movie night.
 One mention of the word caramel, and I am instantly transported to a delightful state of mind.
 If there’s one sweet flavor I’m a fanatic about, it’s caramel, and this buttery popcorn really satisfies that craving.
 You may be one of those people who think of caramel popcorn as a holiday treat but, I make it year-round.
 Especially, when it’s movie night at our house.
+Another fun fall movie treat to try is this recipe for Homemade Caramel Dipped Apples.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!